TRANSFER OF COURSES

 The final decision on transfer of credits rests with the Office of Registrar.

 In order for transfer courses to count in fulfillment of most major requirements or in fulfillment of any Learning in Common course, the transfer course carry at least 3 credit hours (0.75 units).
-All degree candidates must complete with a passing grade at least one multidisciplinary (M) and one upper-division (U) course at Moravian College.
+All degree candidates must complete with a passing grade at least one multidisciplinary (M) and one upper-division (U) course at Moravian University.
 A 3- or 4-credit hour course may be used to satisfy a LinC requirement with prior approval.

-Credits for courses completed at foreign institutions accredited by the respective Ministry of Education or with an official transcript evaluated by World Education Service (WES) with a grade of C (2.0) or higher may be transferred into Moravian College, provided that these courses are in subjects generally recognized as appropriate for liberal arts colleges and are either comparable to courses offered at Moravian College or are applicable to a degree program at Moravian College.
+Credits for courses completed at foreign institutions accredited by the respective Ministry of Education or with an official transcript evaluated by World Education Service (WES) with a grade of C (2.0) or higher may be transferred into Moravian University, provided that these courses are in subjects generally recognized as appropriate for liberal arts colleges and are either comparable to courses offered at Moravian University or are applicable to a degree program at Moravian University.
 Such credits must be evaluated and approved for transfer credit by the appropriate department or program chair and the Registrar.
 In some cases, a course description or syllabus, in English, may be required before a decision on transfer credits is finalized.
 If the course is approved for transfer, students will receive credit, but the grade will not be calculated in the student's grade point average.

-Transfer students seeking AP, CLEP, or DSST/DANTES credit for examinations taken prior to matriculating at Moravian College must provide an original score report from the College Board.
+Transfer students seeking AP, CLEP, or DSST/DANTES credit for examinations taken prior to matriculating at Moravian University must provide an original score report from the College Board.
 Credit for these examinations will not be granted based on a transcript from another institution.

 Policies regarding the transfer of graduate courses are established by program and are occasionally governed by external licensing and accreditation requirements.
-Please consult with the program director regarding transfer of graduate courses into a Moravian College graduate degree program.
+Please consult with the program director regarding transfer of graduate courses into a Moravian University graduate degree program.

 Study Away/Study Abroad courses

-Students who elect to participate in a domestic or international study abroad experience taken for credit may transfer credits back to Moravian College as part of their academic record, where the course was pre-approved by the department chair and/or dean and the course earned a grade of C or better.
+Students who elect to participate in a domestic or international study abroad experience taken for credit may transfer credits back to Moravian University as part of their academic record, where the course was pre-approved by the department chair and/or dean and the course earned a grade of C or better.
 No credit will be awarded for courses taken on a pass/fail or pass/no credit basis.
 Final approval for transfer rests with the institutional registrar.

 Students who enroll for study abroad at a school using the ECTS system (European Credit and Transfer Accumulation System) should be advised that ECTS credits count for half of a standard US credit.
-So, for example, a student who earns 6 ECTS credits will receive 3 US credits or 0.75 Moravian College units for successful completion of those credits.
+So, for example, a student who earns 6 ECTS credits will receive 3 US credits or 0.75 Moravian University units for successful completion of those credits.